panikdkernel/ds-algo/README.md

 # ds-algo
-all of my ds-algo implementations
+all of my ds-algo implementations in C